Nagarc/docs.milagro.io-english/pairing-crypto-protocols.md

 Disjointed technologies are used by each factor.
 Typically a password (or a biometric) might be used to unlock an authentication key stored in a file.

-Strictly speaking, this solution is only one factor, as it is only this authentication key that is required, and an attacker would be satisfied if they could obtain this without knowing the password.

-However since this is probably not possible, we accept that the overall effect is two-factor authentication.

 Software encryption might be used as the locking mechanism, but since a brute force attack will discover the authentication key, the password must become a large hard-to-remember pass-phrase.

 The alternative (which achieves the same functionality as two-factor M-Pin) is to lock the authentication key into a secure hardware vault.
 Now a short PIN can be used to unlock it.